 Dates and locations

 The course will be taking place in different locations throughout the year.
-The forthcoming course dates are:
+The forthcoming course dates for 2018 are:

 We also run bespoke media training for ESRC investments and centres which are arranged depending on demand.
 Please contact our press office for more information or to discuss your requirements.